mpv-player/mpv/DOCS/man/af.rst

     wrapper, which gives you access to most of libavfilter's filters.
 This includes all filters that have been ported from MPlayer to libavfilter.

+    The ``--vf`` description describes how libavfilter can be used and how to workaround deprecated mpv filters.

 See ``--vf`` group of options for info on how ``--af-defaults``, ``--af-add``, ``--af-pre``, ``--af-del``, ``--af-clr``, and possibly others work.